farazahmeddd/huntlog/README.md

 Set-ExecutionPolicy -Scope CurrentUser RemoteSigned
 ```

-Or if you want to do it manually, here's the two-step version -- all in the same PowerShell window:
+Or if you want to do it manually, here's the two-step version (all in the same PowerShell window):

 ```powershell
 # step 1: export logs to a csv